 For those who prefer a more rugged experience, consider camping at San Pedro Martir National Park, home to the Sierra de San Pedro Mártir Astronomical Observatory in Baja California state.
 Located in the Ensenada Municipality, you’ll find the park about two hours from the beach town of Ensenada and Valle de Guadalupe, known as Mexico’s Napa Valley.

-Do you know of any other great places for stargazing in Mexico?
+Do you know of any other great places for stargazing in Baja, Mexico?
 Let me know in the comments!